Government Websites, Real Estate Agents, A Drive around the Block, And More Ways to Find REO Homes in Your Area

 9. Search public records and check for sheriff’s sales

-Your local sheriff’s website should have a space that lists upcoming sheriff’s sales, which can include foreclosure properties that could become REO properties if they don’t sell — and if you’re wondering if I just spent 15 minutes looking at sheriff’s sales in my county, the answer is “yes.”
+Your local sheriff’s website should have a space that lists upcoming sheriff’s sales, which can include foreclosure properties that could become REO properties if they don’t sell.
+These auctions can be a great way to track distressed properties before they officially become bank-owned.

-If you want to get really proactive, you can drive around town and look for homes that look abandoned or vacant.
-Then you can do some digging to find out who owns the home using the county’s website, though some are easier to use than others.
+If you want to be really proactive, you can drive around town and look for abandoned or vacant homes.
+Then, you can do some digging to find out who owns the home using the county’s website, though some are easier to use than others.

-Some apps like onX, which is geared towards outdoor adventures, will also give you a property owner’s name.
+Some apps, like onX, which is geared toward outdoor adventures, will also give you the property owner’s name.

-Once you know the owner’s name (which will sometimes be the bank), you can try and figure out the status of the property and keep an eye out for it to become foreclosed on or become an REO property.
+Once you know the owner’s name (which will sometimes be the bank), you can track the property’s status and monitor whether it goes into foreclosure or becomes an REO property.

 Sometimes, the best tool is your existing network.
 If you let people know that you’re looking for an REO property, they may hear some information that they wouldn’t normally pay attention to and be able to give you a lead.